Ichikawa Danjūrō IX: Life and career

 He returned to Edo (now Tokyo) in 1881, and performed for Emperor Meiji at the house of the Minister for Foreign Affairs, along with the celebrated actors Onoe Kikugorō V and Ichikawa Sadanji I, in April 1887.
 Two years later, in November 1889, he became zagashira (head) of the newly opened Kabuki-za, which is today the principal Kabuki theater in Japan.
 Unquestionably one of the top actors of the time, Danjūrō performed in the premieres of many plays at the Kabuki-za, and took part in a number of other events of import.
 By this point, he also had his daughters performing on stage, as kuroko (stagehands) and in very minor roles.
 In 1893, he performed at the grand opening ceremonies for the Meiji-za theater.

-Along with Onoe Kikugorō V, he was very likely the first kabuki actor to appear in a film; Momijigari (Maple Leaf Viewing) was filmed in 1899.
-Danjūrō had nothing but contempt for film, but was eventually convinced that a film of his act would be a gift to posterity.
+Along with Onoe Kikugorō V, he was very likely the first kabuki actor to appear in a film.
+Momijigari (Maple Leaf Viewing) was filmed in November 1899, and is the oldest surviving example of Japanese filmmaking.
+Danjūrō had nothing but contempt for film, denigrating it as a foreign invention, but was eventually convinced that a film of his act would be a gift to posterity.
 He only agreed to be filmed on the condition that it would not be seen by anyone until after his death.
 The play was filmed by Shibata Tsunekichi in the open air on a windy day, and Danjūrō allowed only one take.

 Danjūrō would play Benkei for the last time in April 1899, and made his final appearance on stage in May 1903.
 He died, in Tokyo, in September of that year.
 His grave is at Aoyama Cemetery.

 Danjūrō had many disciples, including Matsumoto Kōshirō VII, Ichikawa Monnosuke VI, Ichikawa Chūsha VII, Ichikawa Shinzō V, Ichikawa Gangyoku II, Ichikawa Raizō V, Ichikawa Gonjūrō, Ichikawa Sumizō V, Ichikawa Dan'emon I, Ichikawa Dan'emon II, Ichikawa Shōzō III, Ichikawa Shinjūrō II, Ichikawa Shinjūrô III, and Ichikawa Danshirō II.